 While the tourist market has held up fairly well in Malaysia of late it would seem inevitable that there will be some form of slowdown the longer the worldwide economic troubles continue.
 There are already signs of reduced interest in hotel bookings in the region and this could slow further the longer neighbouring countries struggle.
 The hotel market and the housing market in the country seem to be very much at odds with each other at the moment.

-While Malaysia has always been a popular property and business market for overseas investors the value of a more steady approach is only now coming to the fore as neighbours such as Hong Kong, Singapore and Thailand appear to be struggling more than Malaysia.
+While Malaysia has always been a popular property and business market for overseas investors the value of a more steady approach is only now coming to the fore as neighbours such as Hong Kong, Singapore and Thailand appear to be struggling more than Malaysian property markets.
 The hare and the tortoise tale perfectly illustrates how a long-term approach to property markets and economies can reap substantial rewards in the future.

 House prices in Malaysia are only forecast to fall by between 5% and 10% in total which is substantially less than countries such as the UK where forecasts are currently running at up to 30%.
 In these troubled times there are great benefits to having exposure to more stable and steady markets which may not have caught the headlines in the boom times.